futurisold/futurisold.github.io/about.md

 </style>
 <img src="/assets/avatar.jpeg" alt="Avatar" style="width:200px">

 Hi!
 My name is Claudiu Leoveanu.
 I am currently pursuing a career in applied science, dabbling sporadically in various other things now and again.
-I was fortunate enough to discover science at an early age, and that had my juvenile curiosity yearn after the joy and strive of unwrapping the world through problem-solving.
+I was fortunate enough to discover science at an early age, and that had my juvenile curiosity yearn after the joy and strive of unwrapping the world through keen observation.

 <br> Shoot me a line at any of the links below if you feel like it.